 When the demand in the market is high enough to consume all the sellers up to the production cost, new coins will be minted and sold to the market at the production cost.
 As a result, flow will be generated and scarcity will be effected negatively.
 But this can only happen when the market is at its historic ATH, so the negative effect of adding supply on price will be quite minimal.

 Rising Coin production cost will start at $1 and increase 1% daily.
 The daily increase might look quite small but when it is considered on a long time frame, it will be quite high; 1% daily increase is equivalent to an increase of about 37 times per year.
 As a result, the daily increase of production cost will make it harder and harder to add new supply.
 Although there is no mechanism to put a hard limit on the supply, it will be exponentially harder to add new supply as time passes; the same amount of money can increase the supply 1 / 37th of the amount it could increase it one year ago, and 1 / 1,370th of the amount it could increase it two years ago.

 To put it in another perspective, at the project start date when coin price is $1, 1 million dollars can add 1 million RC supply.
 One year later, same 1 million dollars can add about 27,000 RC supply, and another year later, 1 million dollars can add only about 730 RC supply.

 We can conclude that although coin supply looks unlimited, it will be exponentially harder to add new supply as time passes.

-The attributes of Production Cost, being on top of the market and increasing with time, will create a psychological effect on traders.
-When they sell low, each day their sell price will move away from the production price.
+The attributes of production cost, being on top of the market and increasing with time, will create a psychological effect on traders.
+When they sell low, each day their sell price will move away from the production cost.
 Traders will have to keep increasing their sell target to keep up with the production cost.

 The expected long term price behaviour will look similar to below image, where market price will diversify from production cost for a while but will always have a tendency to return back to it.